Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Five-Component Disaggregation of ROE

-The analyzed financial ratios over the quarters reveal several trends and insights regarding operational efficiency, profitability, and leverage.
+The analyzed financial ratios over multiple quarters reveal several noteworthy trends in operational efficiency, profitability, and capital structure.

 - Tax Burden